pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 ## Who should use YourSqlDba

-1. Application owners on a single server: The support team deploys maintenance for the application database.
-When a problem occurs, the owner alerts the support team.
-The probability of problems is low.
+1. Application owners receiving delegated operations: A professional or occasional DBA remains responsible for the SQL Server environment but authorizes restricted backup, restore, database refresh, cleanup, or application-upgrade operations for selected databases.
+2. Application owners receiving a product: The team that delivers the product also frames the maintenance model.
+The application owner mainly receives reports and escalation instructions, while the maintenance execution can be hidden behind the product's operational packaging.
-2. Accidental DBAs: Prevent forgotten tasks, provide appropriate alerts, and enable escalation to SQL experts when needed if the provided diagnostics do not clarify the issue.
+3. Accidental DBAs: Prevent forgotten tasks, provide appropriate alerts, and enable escalation to SQL experts when needed if the provided diagnostics do not clarify the issue.
-3. Professional DBAs: Do what accidental DBAs can do, and when maintenance load becomes excessive, divide tasks with different schedules.
+4. Professional DBAs: Do what accidental DBAs can do, and when maintenance load becomes excessive, divide tasks with different schedules.
 Detailed diagnostics for problems will be more familiar to them.
-4. Delegation scenarios: For professional or occasional DBAs, reduce operational burden by delegating restricted backup, restore, and database refresh operations for selected databases and specific users.
-These users are typically application owners.

 ## How it is delivered